Various organisations offer a range of carer workshops and training that look at different aspects of care.

 The Open University have a free Caring for Adults course which is an introductory course for anyone in a caring role, either paid or unpaid.
 It builds on what you already know to give you a better understanding of your role as a carer.
 It also supports your own well-being by giving you some ideas and information about looking after yourself and dealing with stress.

-Carers UK have also developed an e-learning module You and Your Wellbeing which aims to help you build strategies to maintain your physical and emotional wellbeing whilst caring.
+Carers UK has also developed an e-learning module You and Your Wellbeing which aims to help you build strategies to maintain your physical and emotional wellbeing whilst caring.

-Public Health have developed a COVID-19: Psychological First Aid training course which is free and available though Future Learning.
+Public Health has developed a COVID-19: Psychological First Aid training course which is free and available through Future Learning.
 The training provides you with the knowledge to be able to help people with different needs to cope with the emotional impact of COVID-19.
 This may be particularly useful for those looking after loved ones with a mental health problem.